 Apple announced last year that it’s changing the Identifier for Advertisers (IDFA) settings on iOs devices, such as iPhones and iPads.
 This change is part of the company’s mobile operating system, iOS 14.

 So, what does that mean exactly — and how can advertisers navigate this major shift?

 What is IDFA?

 IDFA is the identifier that Apple uses to track users on its devices.
-Advertisers — and platforms like Facebook — use this identifier to collect data about consumers, learn about their behaviors, and target ads to them.
-If an iPhone user sees an ad on their phone, for example, and then they click on that ad and download the brand’s app, that brand can identify that user.
+Platforms like Facebook use this identifier for advertisers to collect data about consumers, learn about their behaviors, and target ads to them.
+If an iPhone user sees an ad on their phone, for example, and then clicks on that ad and downloads the brand’s app, that brand can identify that user.
 They can then launch new ads that target similar users to increase conversions and make the most of their ad budgets.

 How do consumers feel about IDFA?